HallemLab/Wild_Worm_Codon_Adapter/UI/README/README_Updates.md

 ### Source Code
 - App source code and previous releases are [available on GitHub](https://github.com/HallemLab/Wild_Worm_Codon_Adapter).
 - Source code for data pre-processing and example analyses is also [available on GitHub](https://github.com/HallemLab/Bryant-and-Hallem-2021).
-- For additional information and citation purposes, see [Bryant and Hallem 2021, *G3*](https://academic.oup.com/g3journal/article/11/7/jkab146/6259089).
+- For additional information and to cite the Wild Worm Codon Adapter, see [Bryant and Hallem 2021, *G3*](https://academic.oup.com/g3journal/article/11/7/jkab146/6259089).